reactioncommerce/reaction-docs/public-docs/core-plugins-search.md

 of the search interface with another without having to rewrite all of it.
 To do so we broke the search down into a back-end and front-end component each of which can be replaced with another that uses the same interface.
-This was accomplished by using a publication to communicate between these two packages.
+This was accomplished by using a publication to communicate between these two plugins.

-The `search-mongo` package creates a `SearchResult` publication that can be consumed by any front-end, but by default is consumed by the `ui-search` package.
-But any back-end that creates this same publication will be utilized by the front-end package.
+The `search-mongo` plugin creates a `SearchResult` publication that can be consumed by any front-end, but by default is consumed by the `ui-search` plugin.
+But any back-end that creates this same publication will be utilized by the front-end plugin.

 ## search-mongo plugin

-This package implements the server-side elements of search.
-This package was a compromise between more sophisticated engines like Elastic Search that require more maintenance and setup and trying to create a package that will meet the needs of most developers.
+This plugin implements the server-side elements of search.
+This plugin was a compromise between more sophisticated engines like Elastic Search that require more maintenance and setup and trying to create a plugin that will meet the needs of most developers.

-This package tries to provide a comprehensive product search, while also providing a relatively simple search API for orders and accounts.
+This plugin tries to provide a comprehensive product search, while also providing a relatively simple search API for orders and accounts.

-For product search this package leverages Mongo's own built-in [full-text search](https://docs.mongodb.com/manual/reference/operator/query/text/) capabilities which provides more intelligent matching algorithms than just plain text searches and gives a "weight" based on the quality of the match.
+For product search this plugin leverages Mongo's own built-in [full-text search](https://docs.mongodb.com/manual/reference/operator/query/text/) capabilities which provides more intelligent matching algorithms than just plain text searches and gives a "weight" based on the quality of the match.
 It also allows admins to customize which fields they include and what ranking they are given through the admin